EncisoAlva/Virtual-Deep-Electrodes/README.md

 <img src="script1_ElectrodeLocation/img/diagramStylet1.png" width="400" height="484">

-## NOTES
+# Notes from the author

-This function was developed for a project involving animal models for ischemic stroke.
-Electrode positions in some animal models --such as minipig, _Sus scrofa_-- are not yet fully standardized.
-Thus, the electrode positions must be determined manually following some protocol.
+This function was developed in the context of animal models for the study of acute ischemic stroke.
+Electrode positions in some animal models --such as minipig, _Sus scrofa_-- are not yet fully standardized, and thus the electrode positions must be determined manually following a given protocol.

-Multiple configurations were used for training purposes.
-I found it easier to code the placing protocol and **then** adjust based on observations, than to determine the locations based purely on observations.
+I found it easier to code the protocol for electrode placing and **then** adjust based on observations, than to determine the electrode locations based purely on observations.

-The rewriting of this function as a Brainstorm process is not finished yet.

 The algorithm is quite simple: the curved lines are constructed by taking strips of the cortex surface and then using local interpolation.
 Distance within the curve is computed via a cumulative length function.
+This algorithm is designed for electrodes on the superior part of the cortex.

 <img src="script1_ElectrodeLocation/img/electrodes_lines.png" width="500" height="219">